uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 .. rubric:: Should-Have

-* Asynchronous scheduling of commands to the device, so that busy-waiting is not required and the driver informs ComputeAorta about completion.
+* Asynchronous scheduling of commands to the device, so that busy-waiting is not required and the driver informs the oneAPI Construction Kit about completion.
   This driver functionality is used to implement semaphore objects in the ComputeMux Runtime API.
 * Ability to specify an entry-point when launching executable code, removing start-up overhead when running an individual kernel from a binary containing multiple kernels.